snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 <TabItem value="Streamlit" label="Streamlit">

-### Preparing the enviroment to run the application
+### Preparing the environment to run the application

 There are a few ways you can run the application:
   1. [locally](#1-run-it-locally)